 Banstead Prep School, Banstead

 Banstead Prep is a brand new co-ed independent day school formed after the merger of Greenacre School, Bramley School and Priory Prep schools at the end of the 2017 academic year.
-It’s a prep school for boys and girls aged 2-11 on the site of the former Greenacre School in Banstead owned by the United Learning group which among others also has Guildford High School and Reigate’s Dunottar School in its stable of independents.
+It’s a prep school and nursery for boys and girls aged 2-11 on the site of the former Greenacre School in Banstead owned by the United Learning group which among others also has Guildford High School and Reigate’s Dunottar School in its stable of independents.

 As the school formerly held a senior school, Banstead Prep has inherited some impressive classroom space, including an drama studio, a separate dance studio and music rooms with an amazingly impressive range of instruments.
 There are also fully kitted out food tech rooms and science labs and a wonderful art studio.
 On a practical note, there’s plenty of storage so the already larger-than-usual classrooms are pretty much clutter free.